 At the start, clearly outline your company’s recruitment principles and commitment to fair hiring.
 Provide an overview of the process, from identifying a vacancy to making an offer.
 For most companies, general principles will include a commitment to a fair, transparent and standardised process, adherence to employment laws and equal opportunity for all candidates.
 It can also be helpful to include a sentence explaining how the recruitment process will be made accessible for people with additional needs.

 In larger organisations, this section clarifies how the HR department collaborates with other departments during recruitment and whether they will use outside agencies.
+This section should also define key roles and responsibilities, clarifying the duties of the hiring manager, the HR team, and interview panellists at each stage.

 Guidelines for Advertising Roles